dotnetcore/Home/README.md

 ## Feedback

-If you having any trouble about [NCC Member Projects](#repos-and-projects), please go to the repository of that project and create a new issue.
+- If you having any trouble about [NCC Member Projects](#repos-and-projects), please go to the repository of that project and create a new issue.

-If you having some questions about NCC, you can [leave an issue](https://github.com/dotnetcore/Home/issues/new) for us.
+- If you having some questions about NCC, you may [create an issue](https://github.com/dotnetcore/Home/issues/new) for us.

-You can alse join our QQ Group which number is 436035237.
-That QQ Group is a large group of 3K people, you can rest assured to join.
+- You can alse join our QQGroup (numbered 436035237).
+  That QQGroup is a large group of 3K people, much thanks to Yang Xie for paying the QQGroup every year.